cjag99/cjag99/README.md

 ## 👋 Hi, my name is José Enrique

-✨ Aspiring developer passionate about learning new technologies, writing clean code, and building meaningful projects.
+✨ Aspiring developer passionate about:
+- Learning new technologies
+- Writing clean, maintainable code
+- Building meaningful projects

-💡 Currently focused on web development, constantly exploring new tools and frameworks, sharing knowledge, and aiming to contribute to open-source projects in the near future.
+💡 Currently focused on **web development**, exploring new tools and frameworks, and contributing to open-source projects.

 ---